FCrescent/BookTrope/README.md

 # BookTrope
-Application project (pc and mobile) to help people manage books and find them, especially by trope
+Application project (pc and mobile) to help people manage books they've read and find the ones they want to read, especially by trope